krackeddevs/krackeddev/docs/stories/11-4-accepted-answer-logic-gamification.md

 **So that** I am motivated to provide high-quality answers.

 ## Context
 Gamification is the engine of the "Guild".
 Users earn XP for valuable actions.
 The critical loop is Asking -> Answering -> Accepting.
-Accepted answers provide the most value to the knowledge base, so they are rewarded heavily.
+**DEPENDENCY ALERT**: This story builds upon the XP Infrastructure defined in **Epic 8 (Player XP & Leveling)**.
+We must use the `xp_events` table and `award_xp` logic established there.
+Do NOT create a separate ledger.

 ## Acceptance Criteria